 A PPC audit offers a detailed look at where your PPC efforts currently stand, helping you better understand what’s working and what’s not so you can make more informed decisions about optimization and growth.

 - What a PPC audit is

-But the best, most profitable PPC campaign you can run is one that you’re consistently analyzing, testing, and improving.
-That’s where a PPC audit comes in.
-Here, Jordan Fultz, one of our esteemed SEM managers, breaks down the ins and outs of PPC audits — and why they’re worth your time.
+Here, Jordan Fultz, one of our expert SEM managers, breaks down the ins and outs of PPC audits — and why they’re worth your time.

 What is a PPC audit?

 A PPC audit is a detailed look into your PPC account to assess performance, strengths, weaknesses, and what could be tweaked for better results.

 Why you should conduct a PPC audit

 Think of all the campaign settings, keywords, ad groups, and components of your PPC campaigns.
 Each one demands your attention every quarter.

 But a PPC audit can be the eureka moment to find improvement opportunities you may have missed and scale your ad performance.
 This is particularly true if you’ve been working with the same account for a long time.